cgwol/contak.io/README.md

 ### `npm install`

-## 4. Download the most recent snapshot from the [https://drive.google.com/drive/folders/1qPBcYSMn-wFF5MfYE8ibuoCdjmojQCwV?usp=sharing](Google Drive)
+## 4. Download the most recent snapshot from the [Google Drive](https://drive.google.com/drive/folders/1qPBcYSMn-wFF5MfYE8ibuoCdjmojQCwV?usp=sharing)

 Be sure to follow the instructions in "Development Snapshots/README"